In this video, I give an overview of a conversation analysis and how to use social data to understand what’s trending among specific audiences.

-Today I’m going to talk about what’s called a social conversation analysis.
+Today I’m going to talk about what’s called a social conversation analysis which is similar to media intelligence for traditional media.
 Not just what it is or why it’s important, but how to actually design a conversation analysis.

 But first, I want to talk about a model that I created about a year ago.
 It’s called the economics of brand relevance.
 And there are two spectrums to this model, supply and demand.
 Demand represents the topics , trends, and themes that are top of mind for a specific audience group.
 Using data analytics, we can find what those topics are that are keeping an audience up at night.

 The supply side of the model is similar.
 Are we meeting the demand of the audience with our supply of content?
 Using social media data analysis as well, we can understand the topics and trends that a brand is publishing through owned media, earned media, and social media content.
 If there are topics that are top of mind for the audience that the brand is not discussing or talking about, that is considered white space.

 In order for a relationship to be successful, there has to be common interests, beliefs , world-views and language.
 When a brand can understand what those are for their target audience, they can start to imitate their voice for all outbound communications.
 This is why a social conversation analysis is so important.

 A conversation analysis is smart to do for all content, whether short from vs long form social media.

 Several months ago, I talked about multi-segment audience intelligence, which is a way to cluster audiences into smaller groups , analyze them and understand what makes them unique from everyone else.
 This type of social conversation analysis can give you several insights into a specific audience that you want to learn more about:

 - What are the interests and characteristics that makes this audience unique?

 - What media outlets are they reading and sharing based on certain topics?

 - What topics and trends are they discussing the most with their peers on social media?